-Launched in 2021, the Edith Baxter Memorial Award recognizes an outstanding community leader who uses their influence to elevate Destination Jamaica within Canada.
-The award is presented on a biennial basis and is administered by the Jamaica Tourist Board and the Baxter family.
+Presented on a biennial basis by the Jamaica Tourist Board (JTB) and Baxter family, the Edith Baxter Memorial Award recognizes an outstanding community leader who uses their influence to elevate Destination Jamaica within Canada.

 ABOUT EDITH BAXTER, OD